-Enter: moves screen down one level on the menu.

-Exit: moves screen back up one level on the menu.
-Does not save any settings

-Off : deactivates the particular function being set.

-On : activates the particular function being set.

-Sel. : Select - selects the character marked when imprinting text and profile name.

-ESC : Escape - terminates an action and returns to the main screen.
-Does not save any settings.

-Save : saves a setting and also moves screen back up one level on the menu.
+- Enter : moves screen down one level on the menu. - Exit : moves screen back up one level on the menu.
+Does not save any settings. - Off : deactivates the particular function being set. - On : activates the particular function being set. - Sel. : (Select) selects the character marked for image info and profile name - ESC : (Escape) terminates an action and returns to the main screen.
+Does not save any settings. - Save : saves a setting and also moves screen back up one level on the menu.
 Can save many changes made in a setting sequence.